Pest animals

 Who is responsible for pest animals?

-All community members have a general biosecurity duty to prevent, minimise or eliminate any biosecurity risk.
+All community members have a general biosecurity duty (GBD) to prevent, minimise or eliminate any biosecurity risk.

 Local Land Services (LLS) is the regulatory authority on pest animals with the Department of Primary Industries (DPI) and are responsible for the legislation for vertebrate pest control.
 It's Local Land Services' role to develop community programs, provide advice, assist land managers and participate in on-ground detection and control.

-Port Stephens Council is responsible for the management of vertebrate pest animals on land we own, occupy or manage.
-Our Invasive Species Team are more than happy to provide information and advice on pest animal management.
+Port Stephens Council is only responsible for the management of vertebrate pest animals on land we own, occupy or manage.

 Who to contact